CZ-NIC/knot-resolver/daemon/README.rst

 This is also a way to enumerate and test running instances, the list of files int ``tty`` correspond to list of running processes, and you can test the process for liveliness by connecting to the UNIX socket.

-.. warning:: This is very basic way to orchestrate multi-core deployments and doesn't scale in multi-node clusters.
-Keep an eye on the prepared ``hive`` module that is going to automate everything from service discovery to deployment and consistent configuration.
+.. _daemon-supervised:

 Running supervised
 ==================

 Knot Resolver can run under a supervisor to allow for graceful restarts, watchdog process and socket activation.
-This way the supervisor binds to sockets and lends them to resolver daemon.
-Thus if the resolver terminates or is killed, the sockets are still active and no queries are dropped.
+This way the supervisor binds to sockets and lends them to the resolver daemon.
+If the resolver terminates or is killed, the sockets remain open and no queries are dropped.

 The watchdog process must notify kresd about active file descriptors, and kresd will automatically determine the socket type and bound address, thus it will appear as any other address.
 There's a tiny supervisor script for convenience, but you should have a look at `real process managers`_.

 .. code-block:: bash

-   $ python scripts/supervisor.py ./daemon/kresd 127.0.0.1@53
+   $ python scripts/supervisor.py ./daemon/kresd -a 127.0.0.1
    $ [system] interactive mode
    > quit()
    > [2016-03-28 16:06:36.795879] process finished, pid = 99342, status = 0, uptime = 0:00:01.720612